Satisfying gasoline and hybrid powertrains; excellent hybrid fuel economy; relaxed ride; quiet cabin; big cargo area

 Low-mounted rear bench seat; no third-row seat

 The Lexus RX may not be front-page news, but those who buy them tend to love them.
-We'd stick with the base RX 350, since it's both well equipped and reasonably priced.
-Find a Lexus RX for sale
+We'd stick with just the base RX 350, as it's both well-equipped and reasonably priced.

-The RX 350 ($41,895) includes 18-in alloy wheels, LED running lights, a power rear liftgate and keyless entry with push-button ignition.
-Inside, the RX 350 has fabric upholstery, 10-way power front seats, a power tilt-telescopic steering wheel, dual-zone automatic climate control, Bluetooth, a rearview camera, a 7-in central display screen with the mouse-like RTI controller and a 12-speaker audio system with a 6-CD changer, satellite radio, an auxiliary input and iPod/USB connectivity.
+The RX 350 ($40,670) includes 18-inch alloy wheels, LED running lights, a power rear lift gate and keyless entry with push-button ignition.
+Inside, the RX 350 has fabric upholstery, 10-way power front seats, a power tilt-telescopic steering wheel, dual-zone automatic climate control, Bluetooth and a 9-speaker audio system with a 6-CD changer, satellite radio, an auxiliary input and iPod/USB connectivity.

-Notable options (many of which come bundled in packages) include 19-in alloy wheels, a sunroof, adaptive xenon or LED headlights, two kinds of leather upholstery, driver memory functions, adaptive cruise control, a rear-seat entertainment system with twin 7-in screens, a 15-speaker Mark Levinson audio system and a hard-drive-based navigation system with an 8-in display screen, voice-command functionality and the Lexus Enform Safety Connect telematics suite.
+Notable options (many of which come bundled in packages) include 19-in alloy wheels, a sunroof, adaptive xenon or LED headlights, two kinds of leather upholstery, driver memory functions, adaptive cruise control, a rear-seat entertainment system with twin 7-in screens, a 15-speaker Mark Levinson audio system and a hard-drive-based navigation system with the Remote Touch interface, an 8-in display screen, voice-command functionality and the Lexus Enform with Safety Connect telematics suite.
+Remote Touch is also available via the Display Audio package with a lesser 7-in screen.

-The F Sport package (only offered on RX 350 all-wheel drive) includes many of the above extras and adds an 8-speed automatic transmission, a sport suspension, 19-in wheels with more aggressive tires, a 115-volt outlet and unique styling details inside and out.
-A Sport Appearance package adds a similarly aggressive look to the regular RX 350 but lacks the F Sport's mechanical upgrades.
+The F Sport Package (RX 350 AWD only, includes Premium and Comfort Packages) adds an 8-speed automatic transmission, a sport suspension, 19-in wheels with more aggressive tires, a 115-volt outlet and unique styling details inside and out.

 |Basic||4 Years/50,000 Miles|